Top 20 Things to Pack for a Nepal Trip

 11. Travel towel

-Most lodging (even teahouses) provide clean towels, yet it is advised to bring one small face towel just if the hygiene of the place you are staying at is not up to the mark.
+Most lodgings (even teahouses) provide clean towels, yet it is advised to bring one small face towel just if the hygiene of the place you are staying at is not up to the mark.

 12. Water Bottle With a Built-In Filter